DROP-IN ADVISING

 Drop-in advising is available during the academic year to all students and alumni and is designed for quick questions that take no more than 10 minutes to answer.
 No appointment is necessary!
 This is the best way for those who are not yet applying to law school to get your questions answered.
 Current applicants who have quick questions can take advantage of drop-in advising as well.
 If you have a long list of questions, you can visit drop-in advising as many times as necessary to get your questions answered.
 If you are a current applicant with detailed questions about your law school application process, you are encouraged to schedule an advising appointment.

-Advising will not be available on the following dates:
+Advising UnavailableDrop-in advising will not be available on the following dates:

 INFORMATION SESSIONS

 Information sessions are the best way to get information about being a pre-law student at Duke and they cover everything from deciding whether law school is the right path for you to reviewing financial aid offers from law schools (and everything in between).
-These sessions are offered throughout the academic year through the Bench & Bar Undergraduate Pre-Law Society.
-Be sure that you are connected to Bench & Bar so that you don’t miss them!
+These sessions are offered throughout the academic year through the Bench & Bar Undergraduate Pre-Law Society and the Black Pre-Law Society.
+Be sure that you are connected to Bench & Bar and/or the Black Pre-Law Society so that you don’t miss them!

 ADVISING APPOINTMENTS